blankworker1/SC-Core/README.md

 Money was first stamped in gold and silver — scarce, requiring royal assent.
 Then printed on paper — governments only.
 Now the substrate is everywhere.
 Waste plastic has negative value.
 It is a pollutant, in our bodies and our food.

-PlasticCoin reclaims two things simultaneously: the waste plastic itself, and the right to make money.
+SC reclaims two things simultaneously: the waste plastic itself, and the right to make money.
 Not by asking permission.
 By building something honest that works.

 The first mint is in a small Italian town of 7,500 residents.
 Every year the economy gets weaker.
 The young people leave.
 The old people die.
 But the tourists keep coming every summer — spending euros that flow through and leave.
-PlasticCoin is an attempt to anchor some of that value locally, in an object that belongs to the place.
+SC is an attempt to anchor some of that value locally, in an object that belongs to the place.

 It starts small.
 It grows slowly.
 It proves itself.